My "gift" to a homeless man - and what it taught me about myself

 Let’s pause here for a moment.

 Immediately, I found myself glad I hadn’t given him the other $20.
-In fact, I was a little bothered that I’d given him the $2!
+In fact, I was a little bothered that I’d even given him the $2!
 “How ungrateful!,” I thought to myself.
 OK, those thoughts actually evolved into words that flowed right out of my mouth.
 My wife and I shared our mutual disbelief, although not surprisingly, she was way more level-headed about it than I was.
 Sure, it was only $2, but it was the PRINCIPLE of the matter!

 Wasn’t it?